Growing an Existing Website from $1k to $3k /month Income

 Ultimately, I want the site to look like a legitimate source of information and not a standard Amazon affiliate site.

 I have set the 90-day’s as a target that I think will be a stretch.
 To bring this site from earning around $1k to $3k per month will be a real challenge and one that I think will help others who are looking to make more from what they already have on the table.

 To achieve this it will take more than simply changing the theme and sprucing the site up, it will need a lot more content that is ‘informational’ in nature and not just “best” or “review” articles like it currently has.

 There are also added benefits of doing this:

-As they are reading info and not being told to click on affiliate links, this will result in more email sign ups
+- As they are reading the info and not being told to click on affiliate links, this will result in more email sign-ups

 - It will enable us to start using outreach for guest posts in order to get higher quality and relevant backlinks

 I will keep these updates coming so you can follow along, but I want you to get involved.
 Gone are the days of small niche sites, it’s time to up your game and get on board.